rickfay/z17-randomizer/README.md

   - This change is intended to prevent players from having to grind large amounts of rupees in the early game.

 - The randomizer will no longer generate a `Standard.toml` preset that overwrites itself.
-Instead, an `Example.toml` preset is provided to demonstrate the correct format, and you may modify or delete it ~~at your own peril.~~
+Instead, an ~~`Example.toml`~~ `Example.json` preset is provided to demonstrate the correct format, and you may modify or delete it ~~at your own peril.~~

 - **FIXED:** Vanilla Bow of Light